-Princes Quay isn’t the only attraction in the area as there’s plenty more to see.
+Princes Quay isn’t the only local attraction.
+Hull has plenty more to offer.

 The Humber Bridge, near Princes Quay is a 2,220-metre single-span suspension bridge, which opened to traffic on 24 June 1981.
 It was the longest of its type in the world when opened, and is now the eighth-longest.

-The Holy Trinity Church is just a short walk from the centre.
+The Hull Minster is just a short walk from the centre.
 It is more than 700 years since King Edward I began the ambitious task of erecting this majestic church, making it one of the greatest of the great churches of the English medieval period.
-It is the argest parish church (by area), according to the Guiness Book of Records.
+It is the largest parish church (by area), according to the Guiness Book of Records.

 Hull Maritime Museum